System-size convergence of point defect properties: The case of the silicon vacancy

 \subsection{The real-space Voronoi cell method}

 Our first method is based on considering the electrostatic potential directly.
-In such approaches, the correction is typically determined by plotting the electrostatic potential obtained from the DFT calculation directly, and averaging it either in the x-y plane, within atomic spheres or over primitive cells of the host material.
-The important point is that the averaging must be done in some localized manner, such that it is possible to measure the value of the bulk-like potential in the charged defect supercell by looking far away from the defect centre.
+In such approaches, the correction is typically determined by plotting the electrostatic potential obtained from the DFT calculation, and averaging it either in the x-y plane, within atomic spheres or over primitive cells of the host material.
+The important point is that the averaging must be done in some localized manner, such that it is possible to measure the value of the bulk-like potential in the charged defect supercell by considering a region far away from the defect centre.
 The correction to the defect formation energy is then $q \left ( V_\mathrm{vac} - V_\mathrm{bulk} \right )$, where $V_\mathrm{bulk}$ and $V_\mathrm{vac}$ are the average potentials in the bulk supercell and in a `bulk-like' region of the vacancy supercell.

-In order for the correction to be unambiguous and accurate, we require the averaging volume to be as small as possible while still covering a region of space that is completely representative of the bulk material (i.e., all regions in the bulk supercell should give the macroscopic average for the material).
-For silicon, we use a Voronoi cell approach: each region corresponds to the real-space volume of points closest to one particular atom in the supercell.
-Therefore, we obtain as many regions as there are atoms.
-However, the electrostatic potential is given on a discrete real-space grid whose spacing depends on the basis set cut-off energy.
-In general, this will not be commensurate with the atomic spacing, leading to inaccuracies in the averaging procedure that may swamp the difference between the bulk and defect supercells.
-In order to overcome this drawback, we Fourier-interpolate the potential onto a finer grid that is commensurate with the atomic spacing, resulting in each Voronoi cell containing exactly the same number of points.
+In order for the correction to be unambiguous and accurate, the averaging volume should be as small as possible while still covering a region of space that is completely representative of the bulk material (i.e., all regions in the bulk supercell should give the macroscopic average for the material).
+Our approach is to use Voronoi cells: each region corresponds to the real-space volume of points closest to one particular atom in the supercell.
+There are, therefore, as many regions as there are atoms.
+The electrostatic potential, however, is given on a discrete real-space grid whose spacing depends on the basis set cut-off energy and which, in general, is not commensurate with the atomic spacing, leading to inaccuracies in the averaging procedure that may swamp the difference between the bulk and defect supercells.
+In order to overcome this drawback, we Fourier-interpolate the potential onto a finer grid that is commensurate with the atomic spacing, which results in each Voronoi cell containing exactly the same number of points.
 We note that care must be taken to give the correct fractional weighting to points which are directly between two or more atoms.

-The potential alignment correction is determined by looking at the Voronoi cells belonging to the atoms which are furthest from the defect centre, as shown in Fig.~\ref{fig:pot_align}.
+The potential alignment correction is then determined by considering Voronoi cells belonging to the atoms which are furthest from the defect centre, as shown in Fig.~\ref{fig:pot_align}.